exercism/cpp/exercises/concept/speedywagon/.docs/instructions.md

 However, in recent times, the sensors that track Pillar Men activities are malfunctioning.
 The Foundation's systems are old, and the code interacts with a legacy C++ library that cannot be updated.
-Your task is to implement three core functions that monitor Pillar Men sensor activity using an old-fashioned pointer-based library.
+Your task is to implement four core functions that monitor Pillar Men sensor activity using an old-fashioned pointer-based library.

 The Foundation's operations rely on you.